davidwkaiser/walkoff/README.md

 Twitter login credentials need to be manually entered into Heroku via the Rails console.

 What remains to be determined is the extent to which Heroku remains active so that the crons work.
 We suspect Heroku spins down if we're not hitting the server to look at the index.html page.
 The question is, is that true and if so, how quickly does it spin down?

+Some research confirmed that it will spin down after 30 minutes of inactivity.
+Currently looking into either an inexpensive hobby plan on Heroku or a free plan elsewhere, perhaps AWS.